 Solution-Focused Therapy is usually brief therapy.
-It is a present and future-focused, goal-directed, and focuses on solutions, rather than on the problems that brought clients to seek therapy.
-It capitalizes on the clients life experiences and abilities to help them more forward towards their goals and solutions in their life.
+It is a present and future-focused, goal-directed, and focuses on solutions, rather than on the problems that brought client's to seek therapy.
+It capitalizes on the clients life experiences and abilities to help them move forward towards their goals and solutions in their life.

 Cognitive Therapy examines thinking patterns of the person.
 I.e. that our thoughts affect how we feel.
 (E.g. negative self talk).
 This therapy can help one shift thinking patterns.